temporalio/documentation/docs/content/what-are-the-differences-between-temporal-and-a-traditional-system.md

 In Temporal, a Workflow Execution (π) is resumable.

-- A Workflow Execution is fully resumable after a failure of any kind.
+- A Workflow Execution is fully resumable after a failure.
-- Temporal imposes no deadline on a Workflow Execution.
+- Temporal imposes no deadlines on Workflow Executions.

 ## State